Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Jon Block

 Thanks, guys.
 Good afternoon.
-This first question maybe build on the prior questions.
-But, I think you talked about starting the pivotal for IL-31 in the back-half of 2020.
+This first question maybe built on the prior questions.
+But, I think you talked about starting the pivotal for IL-31 in the back half of 2020.
 I think you said 2H '20.
-So, Richard, now with the cash runway extended with the sale of Mirataz, and you talked about the more favorable terms of further out you go, are you guys giving any thought on sort of waiting longer to secure a partnership until you have the IL-31 results, the pivotal results in hand, in order to call it sort of maximize those terms?
+So Richard, now with the cash runway extended with the sale of Mirataz and you talked about the more favorable terms of further out you go, are you guys giving any thought on sort of waiting longer to secure a partnership until you have the IL-31 results, the pivotal results in hand in order to call it sort of maximize those terms?
 Just would love your thoughts there.

 Richard Chin